-Land use is changing in several communities with the development of housing and industrial/warehousing projects.
+Development interest in the region continues to be high.
+Land use is changing with population growth, housing, and industrial and warehousing projects.
 An up-to-date ordinance is a critical development tool for all communities with zoning.
-Development interest in the region continues to be high.
-Through comprehensive planning and zoning ordinances, communities can plan and adapt to changing opportunities.
+Through comprehensive planning and updated zoning ordinances, communities can adapt to changing opportunities.